 When home works are done, there will be a short break, more like what we know as recess.
 I’d serve some food, mostly apple slices and fruits in season and we’d talk and talk over just about anything.
 Then there’s the Freizeitaktivitäten – hobby/leisure activities which are supervised by different pedagogues and tutors.
-There’d be painting, baking, football and garden play or just indoor games like chess, memory cards and the likes.
+There’d be painting, baking, crafting, football and garden play or just indoor games like chess, memory cards and the likes.
 Kids have to register for these activities in their group so that it will be easier to know where they are during pick-up time.

 (Outdoor activities that the kids love, football and the climbing net.)
 (Thank goodness I always have my camera even then and now the photos come in handy.
 Teehee!)